 Ek Balam (Mayan meaning: Black jaguar)

 Ek Balam in the Maya language translates to black jaguar, an animal that was worshiped by the Mayans, Aztecs and Incas.
-This ancient site was discovered in the 1800’s but excavation did not begin until 1980’s making Ek Balam a relative newcomer on the Yucatan ruins map.
+This ancient site was discovered in the 1800s but excavation did not begin until the 1980’s making Ek Balam a relative newcomer on the Yucatan ruins map.

 Tip: There is very little at the site in the way of services so come prepared with water.
-If you are driving yourself it may be an idea to visit Chichen Itza in the early morning and then Ek Balam on that same afternoon.
+If you are renting a car in Cancun and are driving yourself it may be an idea to visit Chichen Itza in the early morning and then Ek Balam on that same afternoon.

 Coba (Mayan meaning: Water stirred by wind)

-Coba doesn’t have the impressive structures of Chichen Itza but the site offers a different sort of experience that some prefer over the more popular ruins.
+The Coba ruins don’t have the impressive structures of Chichen Itza but the site offers a different sort of experience that some prefer over the more popular ruins.
 The city was built around two lagoons and much of it is still engulfed in jungle.
 This gives it a more authentic and natural feel allowing the visitor to let their imaginations run wild.

 The main structure, Nohoch Mul, is the highest pyramid in the Yucatan Peninsula.
 Visitors can climb the 130 feet to the top for an amazing view of the jungle, the ruins site and the ancient sacbe (Mayan road network.)
 The roads are made from white rock which was believed to be lit by the moon to light the way at night for traders.